sourcebots/sbot/docs/source/tutorials/connecting-your-kit.rst

    two buttons)
 -  Motor Board (the board with three green sockets on one end)
 -  Servo Board (the board with many pins on the side)
--  Arduino (a board with a metal USB-B connector and a long 30 pin chip)
+-  Arduino (a board with a metal USB-B connector)
 -  a Battery (will be provided later)
 -  USB Hub